 The cue ball touches first an incorrect ball (a ball not on).

 The cue ball is potted.
-In that case, the cue ball is replaced on the D. The cue ball can be moved within the D by moving it with the mouse.
+In that case, the cue ball goes back on the D. The cue ball can move within the D area with the mouse.

-Pot two different colours within the same stroke.
+Pot two different colors within the same stroke

-Pot a ball of a different colour than the ball first hit.
+Pot a ball of a different color than the ball first hit.

 A player who makes a foul may be requested to repeat his turn.